selfishprimate/gerillass/README.md

 Please read the [user guide]() for contribution and feel free to contribute to the library.

-## Experiment Gerillass
+## Experimenting

 Experimenting Gerillass is easy.
-You can either download the library and include it into your project or you can use Gulpazan.
+You can either [download]() the library and include it into your project or you can use [Gulpazan]().
 Gulpazan is a Gulp based workflow and it comes with Gerillass.
-For more information checkout the Gulpazan's repository page.
+[Learn how you can install Gulpazan].

 ## Additional Info